YongminGwon/YongminGwon/README.md

 ### 👋 Hi there

-Interested in ML/DL especially Computer Vision and NLP.
+Interested in ML/DL especially Computer Vision and NLP

-Also studying Robotics.
+Also studying Robotics

-Eventually I hope to combine my knowledge and skills for various fields of the world.
+Eventually I hope to combine my knowledge and skills for various fields of the world

 ## 📚 Stacks